PulsarHRI/pulsarhri.github.io/docs/index.md

     - **CAN** communication
 <br><br>
 - **VIRTUAL** ACTUATORS, closely matching their Real counterparts behaviour thanks to:
-    - 🚧 **AUGUR Digital Twin**, UNDER DEVELOPMENT - modeling the physics of the real actuator and running the same control alogrithms
+    - 🚧 **AUGUR Digital Twin**, UNDER DEVELOPMENT - modeling the physics of the real actuator and running the same control algorithms
 <br><br>
 - **CONTROL INTERFACES** of different kinds and for different needs, to control *both Real and Virtual Actuators*:
-    - **Desktop Application**, no-code GUI for single actuator testing, for [quickstart](quickstart.md) and to get familiar with the actuators and its control
+    - **Desktop Application**, no-code GUI for single actuator testing, for [quickstart](quickstart.md) and to get familiar with PULSAR HRI actuators and their control
-    - [**Python API**](python_api/install_python_api.md), simple but powerful scripting to control multiple actuators for robotics prototypes and to leverage Python libraries such as for **ML, AI**
+    - [**Python API**](python_api/install_python_api.md), simple but powerful scripting to control multiple actuators for robotics prototypes and to leverage Python libraries such as for **ML, AI** applications
         - 🚧 **ROS2 Python Node**, UNDER DEVELOPMENT
     - 🚧 **C++ API**, UNDER DEVELOPMENT - to control multiple actuators in demanding applications with strict real-time requirements, where latency is a blocker
         - 🚧 **ROS2 C++ Node**, UNDER DEVELOPMENT